espsrc/SKA-Open-Science-School/Binder_in_your_workflow/README.md

 - Concurrent usage: myBinder has a limit on the number of concurrent users that can access a single repository at a time.
 If the limit is reached, other users may have to wait or be unable to access the repository.
 - Security: myBinder provides a secure computing environment, but it is important to note that the environment is shared with other users.
 Thus, users should be cautious about sharing sensitive data or code through myBinder.

-### Creating a Binder project in a GitHub repository
+### First steps to create Binder project in a GitHub repository

 A Binder (also called a Binder-ready repository) is a code repository that contains at least two things: